Technigo/project-weather-app/README.md

 # Weather App

-This app is presenting weather information and forecast for Stockholm, Sweden from the API at https://openweathermap.org/
+This app is presenting weather information and forecast for Stockholm, Molini di Triora and Praughe from https://openweathermap.org/

 ## The problem

-Step one was to create a api key and call for the json data in a fetch promise.
-Step two was to filter and display this information in the html.
-Step three was to make a second fetch for a five days forecast.
-If I had more time I would loop the accurate day for each weekday and I would add more cities to forecast for.
-This project was dificult to deploy with netlify.
+Connect data and present it in the app

 ## View it live